Paralegal Certification, Credentialing, Licensing and Having a Paralegal Certificate

 This is frequently a source of confusion.
 In short:

 - If you have completed a paralegal education program for which you have a certificate hanging on your wall, you could say you are certificated.
-This is different from being certified.
+This is different from being a certified paralegal.

 - Licensing is how a governmental authority controls certain professions.
 There is no single authority in the United States which oversees the paralegal profession.
-Also, at the time of this writing, no state has paralegal licensure.
+At the time of this writing, no state has paralegal licensure.
+However, many states are in the process of implementing some.

 See also the American Bar Association's document on this topic.
 (PDF)